 - Update your page settings.
 Determine what template to use

 - Add the content of your page.
-Add text, form fields, buttons and a target block.
+Add text, form fields, and buttons.

 - View, test and launch your campaign!

 Go to Pages > Create Page or click New page from the page list.
 You will be shown a variety of different pages you can make: